Asked and Answered

 York, NY: Free Press.

-Kobetsu Kaizen uses a special event approach that focuses on improvements
+Kobetsu Kaizen uses a special event approach that focuses on eliminating

 Maintenance (TPM).
 It begins with an up-front planning activity that focuses

-its application where it will have the greatest effect within a business.
-It
+its application where it will have the greatest effect within a process.

 defines a project that works through a problem-solving process.
 It analyses